Colonoscopy NYC (Midtown and Upper East Side) | Colonoscopy Doctor Gastroenterologist NYC

 Looking for a best in class colonoscopy doctor in NYC?
-A colonoscopy is an endoscopic examination performed by the NYC gastroenterologist, Dr. Shawn Khodadadian, of the large bowel and is considered the gold standard of bowel cancer screening methods.
-Dr. Khodadadian guides a colonoscope (a long, thin, flexible tube containing a tiny video camera) from the anus to the end of the colon (cecum) and into the distal part of the small bowel (the terminal ileum).
+A colonoscopy is an endoscopic examination performed by our NYC gastroenterologists, in Midtown Manhattan and Upper East Side, of the large bowel and is considered the gold standard of bowel cancer screening methods.
+Our doctors guide a colonoscope (a long, thin, flexible tube containing a tiny video camera) from the anus to the end of the colon (cecum) and into the distal part of the small bowel (the terminal ileum).

 During your colonoscopy images from the camera are shown in real-time on a monitor, allowing the doctor to carefully examine the bowel.
 Biopsies and treatment can be given during this procedure, which usually takes about 30 minutes.

-Colonoscopy is a medical outpatient procedure that allows a gastroenterologist like Dr. Khodadadian to visually examine the lining of your large intestine from the inside.
+Colonoscopy is a medical outpatient procedure that allows our gastroenterologists to visually examine the lining of your large intestine from the inside.
 This procedure often is performed to test for colon cancer and to check for pre-cancerous polyps, which can be removed at the same time.
-Dr. Khodadadian uses a long, flexible tube called a colonoscope.
+Our doctors use a long, flexible tube called a colonoscope.
 This device, about as thick around as a finger, has a video camera on its tip and sends images to a video monitor, where the doctor can observe its trip from your rectum to the deepest part of your colon.
-This colonoscopy is performed at our offices located in Midtown at 25th street between Madison and Park Avenue.
+This colonoscopy is performed at our offices located in Midtown at 25th street between Madison and Park Avenue as well as on Upper East Side, Manhattan NYC.

 Why You May Need a Colonoscopy